simmsa/personal-website-source/src/pages/blog/dataviz-part1/index.md

 # Plotting temperature data

-From here we just need to plug our temperature data array into matplotlib.
+From here we need to plug our temperature data array into matplotlib.

 ```python
 plt.plot(temperature_data)